Cherhill: History

 The Lansdowne Monument, or Cherhill Monument, is a 125-foot stone obelisk erected in 1845 by the Third Marquis of Lansdowne on Cherhill Down in honour of his ancestor Sir William Petty.

 The civil parish increased in size in 1934, when Cherhill gained some land from Calne Without and absorbed the whole of Yatesbury parish.
+There was a further increase in 2025 when a large rural area south of the A4 was transferred from Calne Without, including the hamlets of Blackland, Theobald's Green, Calstone Wellington and Calstone.

 Cherhill Downs, White Horse and Oldbury hillfort

 Near the top of Cherhill Down stands Oldbury Camp or Oldbury Castle (not to be confused with sites having similar names in Somerset and Kent), which began as a Bronze Age enclosure and was enlarged in the Iron Age to become a hillfort.

 The Cherhill White Horse was cut out of the hillside in 1780.
 It has been restored several times due to chalk being washed away and weeds growing on it.
 The horse is visible from miles around and has become a landmark synonymous with the village and local area.

 From here it is possible to see the route of a Roman road heading toward the nearby Wansdyke trade route.
 The top of the hill is popular with ramblers, dog walkers and power kiters, owing to the powerful winds in action.